UNDERSTANDING HOW TO AVOID PERSONAL FINANCE MISTAKES BEFORE THEY HAPPEN WILL SAVE YOU TIME, MONEY AND YOUR SANITY.

 Automate bill payment

-The hands in your bank account method doesn’t work for everyone because you authorize companies on your behalf to remove money for a bill payment.
-Once you set up your automated bill payment the work is done for you.
+The hands-in-your-bank account method doesn’t work for everyone because you authorize companies on your behalf to remove money for a bill payment.
+Once you set u your automated bill payment, the work is done for you.

 Bill Payment Express Schedule